 The Muru Nyingpa temple is also part of the Jokhang that adjoins it from the east side.
 This whole structure of Jokhang temple is enclosed by the circumambulation pathway which called Bakhor (middle circuit), this circuit is known as one of the most devotional circuits that always bustling by local pilgrims.

-In front of the Jokhang temple is the plaza, which was a garden filled with flowers, but recently reconstructed into an open square the same as in front of Tiananmen and Potala palace.
-In front of the central entrance is the stump of willow reputedly planted by Princess Wencheng in the 7th century that flanked by another two willows that recently planted, the stele just in front of the willow was admonishing against smallpox that erected in 1794, and enclosed within a new stone wall, on the left side there is a six-meter stele in the adjacent enclosure.
+In front of the Jokhang temple is the plaza, a garden filled with flowers, but recently reconstructed into an open square the same as in front of Tiananmen and Potala palace.
+In front of the central entrance is the stump of willow reputedly planted by Princess Wencheng in the 7th century flanked by another two willows that were recently planted.
+The stele just in front of the willow was admonishing against smallpox erected in 1794 and enclosed within a new stone wall.
+On the left side, there is a six-meter stele in the adjacent enclosure.

-These days, the area around the doorway of the central entrance mostly bursting with locals doing full stretch prostration and the Bakhor street is bustling by pilgrims murmuring mantras almost every day.
-The two incense burner on the two sides of the semi-basement and the other three around the Bakhor street is hard to see without smoke.
-So naturally, this temple becomes the most active ritual place in overall Tibet and it receives pilgrims from every corner of Tibet, especially in the winter.
+These days, the area around the doorway of the central entrance mostly bursting with locals doing full stretch prostration, and the Bakhor street is bustling with pilgrims murmuring mantras almost every day.
+The two incense burner on the two sides of the semi-basement and the other three around Bakhor street are hard to see without smoke.
+So naturally, this temple becomes the most active ritual place in Tibet, and it receives pilgrims from every corner of Tibet, especially in the winter.

 Jokhang Temple is part of the UNESCO World Heritage Site “Historic Ensemble of the Potala Palace,”